Gosport: Transport

 The trackbed of the former Gosport – Fareham railway is now an exclusive fast bus route and cycle lane.
 Tite's station building has been retained for its historical and architectural value and has been converted into a small number of residential properties and offices.
 The main gate in Spring Garden Lane has been opened up for vehicle access.
 A further development of six terraced homes has been built at the north western end of the site linking with George Street.

 Being a peninsula town without a railway system, Gosport relies heavily upon the major A32 road in and out of the town.
 Plans existed in the 1970s to widen the road to accommodate expected increases in traffic flow, but this did not take place.
 In the early 1990s a computerised system controlling traffic lights along the route was installed to improve the rate of flow of traffic but this failed to work and had to be switched off since it could not cope with the traffic volumes.
 Now, in the 21st century, the A32 is much the same as it was thirty years ago and the traffic using it has increased to such an extent that the journey time to the nearby M27, about 5 mi, can routinely take anything from 45 minutes and often longer at peak times between 07:30 & 09:00 and 16:00 & 18:30.

 The station site was linked with the South Hampshire Rapid Transit scheme, which would have made use of the former railway route.
 However, due to Government refusal to fund the scheme, it was formally abandoned in November 2006.
 During 2010, construction started on the same route to provide a rapid bus route between the Holbrook area of Gosport and the town of Fareham.
 Now completed, regular service buses between Gosport and Fareham divert onto the new route avoiding lengthy queues on the A32 and speeding up commuting time between the towns for bus passengers.
-Gosport bus station serves the town.
+Gosport bus station used to serve the In but in 2024, a new one was made right next to it.
+The site is meant to become a 'people's park' but no progress has been made as of April 2026.